nanovis/Shader-Editor/README.md

 # Shader Editor
 This project is a WGSL online editor and compiler based on [WebGPU](https://gpuweb.github.io/gpuweb/)/[Emscripten](https://emscripten.org/) and [Dawn](https://dawn.googlesource.com/dawn).
-Users could upload textures and save shaders.
+Users could write shaders to do the pixel-level operations.
+During each frame, different input uniforms are fed into shaders to utilise mouse, time and texture information.
+After logging in, users could save shaders and upload textures.

 Tested with Chrome Canary and Chromium 100.0.4868.0 with the `--enable-unsafe-webgpu` flag.